tinytelly/mcp-time/README.md

 **"No inputs were found" error:**
 - Ensure the `src/index.ts` file exists
 - Run `npm run build` after creating the file

+**Docker not working:**
+- Ensure Docker Desktop is installed and running: `brew install --cask docker`
+- Start Docker Desktop: `open -a Docker` (wait for whale icon in menu bar)
+- Verify with: `docker ps` (should not show connection errors)
+- Docker Desktop takes 30-60 seconds to fully start after launching

 **Server appears to hang:**
 - This is normal behavior!
 The server waits for MCP protocol messages on stdin